 Regarding regional flights, the local network includes six more international airports, as well as 24 landing strips that allow passengers and a small volume of cargo to move around Panama easily and safely.

 This cargo movement through air has prompted an unprecedented development of logistics parks and warehousing centers near the Tocumen airport.

-The Tocumen International Airport Multimodal Zone is part of the airport expansion which aims to strengthen the airport´s strategy to modernize the cargo terminal and develop the first airport free trade zone.
-The project was launched in late October and over 16 international companies have already shown interest in the project.
+The Tocumen International Airport Multimodal Zone is part of the airport expansion which aims to strengthen the airport´s strategy to modernize the cargo terminal and develop the first Cargo free trade zone.
 The surface of the first phase is 180.000 sq meters with the possibility of expanding to more than 300.000 sq meters of urbanized plots for the development of logistics warehouses.
 The Zone will be regulated under the same legal regime of Law 32 of 2011, which establishes legal regime for Free Trade Zones.